 Our members’ investment in research and development has greatly reduced appliances’ energy consumption in recent years.
 The most dramatic drops have been in the ‘cold appliances’ such as fridges, freezers and fridge freezers that have fallen by over half in the last 20 years.

-Source: ONS/DECC Energy Consumption in the United Kingdom
+Source: Beis Energy Consumption in the UK, July 2018

 Cutting electricity consumption can make a dramatic difference to the cost of using the appliances, especially as the price of electricity has been rising.
 The Time to Change website demonstrates the savings that can be achieved by replacing an old and inefficient appliance with a new one – so cutting costs and cutting greenhouse gas emissions go hand in hand.